 07 December 1978: The new aircraft carrier Ark Royal, the fifth vessel to bear the name is laid down by Swan Hunter at Wallsend.
 She is launched on 20 June 1981 and commissioned on 1 November 1985.
 Decommissioned on 11 March 2011.

 18 December 2002: The wreck of the Ark Royal III is found.
-It lies at a depth of about 3,500 feet near Gibraltar.
+It lies at a depth of about 3,500 feet east of Gibraltar.

 16 November 1938 - 30 April 1940: Captain A. J. Power.